njanirudh/HBRS-AST-Project-WS18/README.md

 The goal of this software is to take output from different sensors and then process them to give combined result.
 Project link : https://github.com/njanirudh/HBRS-AST-Project-WS18

+## Week 2 Update :

+* Readme updates : Basic readme of the general working of the software along with design consideration and test cases were already written previously.
+* Documentation about the installation and the relevant files to check for running the code is written.
+* Release version is being created for every update and was also previously done.

 ## Week 1 Update :

 * Since the architecture of the code was well designed and the classes were properly decoupled, no major refactoring was required.